RespectMathias/VLSMistique/README.md

 [Community Toolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit)
 **Copyright (c) .NET Foundation and Contributors.**
 A collection of helper functions, custom controls, and app services for UWP and .NET applications.
+Of which the MVVM toolkit is used.

 See `NOTICE.txt` for more information.